tueda/makefile4latex/README.md

 - `dist`:
   Create tar-gzipped archives for [arXiv](https://arxiv.org/) submission.
 - `watch`:
-  Watch the changes and automatically recreate documents.
+  Watch the changes and automatically rebuild documents in the current directory.
 - `upgrade`:
   Upgrade the setup.
 (Be careful not to overwrite any local changes!)